Sign in

 Day 08: Acclimatization Day

-We are already at the elevation of 4,410 meters above sea level thus a good full day is what we need to adjust with the high altitude climate here and above.
-This extra day at Dingboche works as acclimatization and rest day as well which is essential to go further higher.
+We are already at the Lobuche East Peak elevation of 4,410 meters above sea level thus a good full day is what we need to adjust to the high altitude climate here and above.
+This extra day at Dingboche works as an acclimatization and rest day as well which is essential to go further higher.
 Even when we are calling it a rest day, we are not staying idle.
-We will go for some hiking to higher elevation and return back to Dingboche for an overnight stay.
+We will go for some hiking to higher elevations and return to Dingboche for an overnight stay.
 This full day of exploration around Dingboche will expose us to the overwhelming beauty of the place and surrounding mountain peaks.

 Accommodation: Guesthouse